22222/JsonDeepEqual/README.md

 - ExcludePropertyPaths - Property paths to ignore in the equality comparison using [JSON pointer notation](https://tools.ietf.org/html/rfc6901).
 The paths can contain glob-style wildcards: `*` to match any property name, `**` to match any path, `?` to match a single character in a property name.
 - PropertyPathFilter - A custom function to choose the property paths that are included in the equality comparison.
 Use this if you need more control over the filtering than the "ExcludePropertyPaths" option provides.
-- IgnoreArrayElementOrder - Set to True if you want to treat two collections with the same elements in any order as equal.
+- IgnoreArrayElementOrder - Set to true if you want to treat two collections with the same elements in any order as equal.
+- IgnoreEmptyArrays - Set to true if you want to treat an empty array the same as a null or missing value.
+- IgnoreEmptyObjects - Set to true if you want to treat an empty object the same as a null or missing value.
 - IgnoreCase - Set to true if you want to use case-insensitive comparison for all string values.
 - IgnoreLineEndingDifferences - Set to true if you want to treat `\r\n`, `\r`, and `\n` as equivalent in all string values.
 - IgnoreWhiteSpaceDifferences - Set to true if you want to treat any number of consecutive whitespace characters as equivalent in all string values.